 Only the solicitation to sell tangible personal property is afforded immunity under P.L.
-8627286-272; therefore, the leasing, renting, licensing or other disposition of tangible personal property, or transactions involving intangibles property, such as franchises, patents, copyrights, trade markstrademarks, service marks and the like, or any other type of property are not protected activities under P.L.
+8627286-272; therefore, the leasing, renting, licensing or other disposition of tangible personal property, or transactions involving intangiblesintangible property, such as franchises, patents, copyrights, trade markstrademarks, service marks and the like, or any other type of property are not protected activities under P.L.
 86-272.

-The sale or delivery and the solicitation for the sale or delivery of any type of service that is not either (1) entirely ancillary to solicitation or (2) otherwise set forth as a protected activity under the Section IV.B. hereof is also not protected under Public LawP.
+The sale or delivery, and the solicitation for the sale or delivery, of any type of service that is not either (1) entirely ancillary to solicitation of orders for sales of tangible personal property or

+(2) otherwise set forth as a protected activity under the Section IV.B. hereof of this Statement is also not protected under Public LawP.
 L. 86-272 or this Statement.